lbrth/cleanme/README.md

 # cleanme

-Cleanme is python script to clean a folder where video data (movie and tv serie) are randomly stored and could be as duplicate.
+Cleanme is python script to clean a folder where video data (films and tv series) are randomly stored and could be as duplicate.

-`v1.2.1`
+`v1.3.1`
+Python Version  : 3.5

 **Why I need this ?**